 Tips: Make note that you must be a licensed driver and listed on the rental agreement for benefits to apply.
-If you do get into an accident, you’ll want to report the loss to the rental car company and the authorities, otherwise coverage may not apply.
+If you do get into an accident, you’ll want to report the loss to the rental car company and the authorities, otherwise, you may not be reimbursed.

 If you’re considering becoming a resident of Costa Rica, you’ll want to pay attention to the details of their health insurance options.
-Without insurance here, you could see a large bill at the end of your medical treatment or care.
-The only event that would be covered at no charge would be emergency medical treatment if you don’t have health insurance.
+Without medical coverage here, you could see a large bill at the end of your medical treatment or care.
+The only event that would be covered at no charge would be emergency medical treatment if you don’t have medical insurance.

-If you are just traveling to Costa Rica for a trip or family vacation, you won’t necessarily need to buy into a health insurance plan there.
-Instead, you can purchase a travel insurance policy and even find one that includes a Pre-Existing Condition Waiver.
+If you are just traveling to Costa Rica for a trip or family vacation, you won’t necessarily need to buy into a medical insurance plan there.
+Instead, you can purchase a travel insurance policy and even get one that includes a Pre-Existing Condition Waiver.

 Most travel insurance policies include Emergency Medical Expense coverage, which would provide coverage for the following:

 - Medical Services

 - Hospital Expenses

 - Ambulatory Costs

 Usually, comprehensive travel insurance policies will also include Emergency Medical Evacuation Expense coverage.
 This means the provider will cover expenses in the event you have to be transported to a medical facility or hospital where you can get the treatment you need.
 Note that you’ll need to call the provider’s emergency assistance team to make arrangements –otherwise you run the risk of the expenses not being covered.